alchemistry/alchemlyb/joss_paper/paper.md

 Additional functions enable subsampling or decorrelation of data and applying estimators from statistical mechanics to derive free energy quantities.
 Overall, *alchemlyb* implements modular building blocks to simplify the process of extracting crucial thermodynamic insights from molecular simulations in a uniform manner.

-The [alchemical-analysis.py](https://github.com/MobleyLab/alchemical-analysis) tool [@klimovich2015guidelines], which preceeded *alchemlyb*, addressed this problem.
-Now that [alchemical-analysis.py](https://github.com/MobleyLab/alchemical-analysis) has been deprecated, *alchemlyb* continues to provide a unified, engine-agnostic analysis workflow.
-Unlike its predecessor, *alchemlyb* breaks down components of the workflow into modular tools, allowing users to more easily customize their analysis.
+*alchemlyb* succeeds the widely-used but now deprecated [alchemical-analysis.py](https://github.com/MobleyLab/alchemical-analysis) tool [@klimovich2015guidelines], which combined pre-processing, free energy estimation, and plotting in a single script.
+`alchemical-analysis.py` was not thoroughly tested and hard to integrate into modern workflows due to its monolithic design.
+*alchemlyb* improves over its predecessor with a modular, function based design and thorough testing of all components using continuous integration.
+Thus, *alchemlyb* is primarily a library that enables users to easily use well-tested building blocks with in their own tools while additionally providing examples of complete end-to-end workflows.
-This innovation enables consistent processing of free energy data from diverse MD engines, facilitating streamlined comparison and combination of results.
+This innovation enables consistent processing of free energy data from diverse MD packages, facilitating streamlined comparison and combination of results.

 Notably, *alchemlyb*'s robust and user-friendly nature has led to its integration into other automated workflow libraries such as BioSimSpace [@hedges2023suite].
 This further enhances its accessibility and usability within broader scientific workflows, reinforcing its position as a versatile and essential tool in the field of computational chemistry.